holographicSol/OmegaFindv2/README.md

     OmegaFindv2 contents scans brute force decoding to help maximize results yield from a contents scan.
-There are modules that guess encodings however they might choose the right encoding and so a brute force may be preferrable in order to view characters in every which available way.
+There are modules that guess encodings however they might choose the right encoding and so a brute force may be preferrable in order to scan characters in every which available way.

 Help: